eelcovv/LatLonCalc/README.rst

 ------------
 Installation
 ------------
-*LatLon3* has only been tested in Python 3.9
+*LatLonCalc* has only been tested in Python 3.9

 Installation through pip::